charlieargue/pan-code-samples/README.md

 - Made the designer very happy with pixel-perfect build-outs of his Figma prototypes (thx [PerfectPixel](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi?hl=en)!)
 - Provided frequent useful feedback on better UI design (eg. better design of toasts and alerts for popovers in a DataTable context)
-- Solved a major Data View pain-point by combining loading states for Asset Dashboard Tiles, Product Families, Search, Filters, and Data Table UI/UX, removing the need for a lot of code and buggy edge-cases (users were counter-intuitively running multiple searches at once without realizing it, resulting in race conditions, causing confusion both for users and developers)
+- Solved a major Data View pain-point by combining loading states for Asset Dashboard Tiles, Product Families, Search, Filters, and Data Table UI/UX, removing the need for a lot of code and buggy edge-cases